Ohio sues Norfolk Southern over toxic train derailment

 No one was hurt in the Feb.
 3 derailment, but half of the roughly 5,000 residents of East Palestine had to evacuate for days when responders intentionally burned toxic chemicals in some of the derailed cars to prevent an uncontrolled explosion, leaving residents with lingering health concerns.
 Government officials say tests over the past month haven’t found dangerous levels of chemicals in the air or water in the area.

-Norfolk Southern CEO Alan Shaw apologized before Congress last week for the impact the derailment has had on East Palestine and the surrounding communities, but he didn’t make specific commitments to pay for long-term health and economic harm.
+Norfolk Southern CEO Alan Shaw apologized before Congress last week for the impact the derailment has had on the area, but he didn’t make specific commitments to pay for long-term health and economic harm.

 The railroad has promised more than $20 million so far to help the Ohio community recover while also announcing several voluntary safety upgrades.
 A message seeking comment on the lawsuit was left with Norfolk Southern.

+Ohio officials met with Norfolk Southern representatives on Monday and talked about several possible ways to help the people in East Palestine, including creating a fund to compensate long-term losses to real estate values and improving the village’s water treatment operations, Yost said.

+The state attorney general said he was pleased that the railroad has indicated it wants to do the right thing and that the lawsuit will make sure it keeps its promise.

-Many in East Palestine remain outraged at the the railroad and worried about what will become of the village.
+Many in East Palestine remain outraged at the railroad and worried about what will become of the village.

 Those fears include concerns about their long-term health, their house values and the economic future for local businesses.